cybrota/whispr/README.md

 ![Logo](./logo.png)

-Whispr (Pronounced as Whisp-r) is a CLI tool to safely inject secrets from your favorite secret vault (Ex: AWS Secrets Manager, Azure Key Vault etc.) into your project's shell environment.
+Whispr (Pronounced as Whisp-r) is a CLI tool to safely inject secrets from your favorite secret vault (Ex: AWS Secrets Manager, Azure Key Vault etc.) into your app's environment.
 This is very useful for enabling secure local software development.

-Whispr takes keys (with empty values) specified in `.env` file and fetches respective secrets from project's vault, and sets them as environment variables.
+Whispr takes keys (with empty values) specified in `.env` file and fetches respective secrets from a vault, and sets them as environment variables before launching an application.

 Key Features of Whispr: